deepmodeling/deepmd-kit/doc/nvnmd/nvnmd.md

 Our training procedure consists of not only the continuous neural network (CNN) training, but also the quantized neural network (QNN) training which uses the results of CNN as inputs.
 It is performed on CPU or GPU by using the training codes we open-sourced online.

 To train a ML model that can decently reproduce the PES, training and testing data set should be prepared first.
 This can be done by using either the state-of-the-art active learning tools, or the outdated (i.e., less efficient) brute-force density functional theory (DFT)-based ab-initio molecular dynamics (AIMD) sampling.

+If you just want to simply test the training function, you can use the example in the `$deepmd_source_dir/examples/nvnmd` directory.
+If you want to fully experience training and running MD functions, you can download the complete example from the [website](https://github.com/LiuGroupHNU/nvnmd-example).

 Then, copy the data set to working directory